tjanczuk/droplet/README.md

 This indicates the request meets the rate requirements for the named token bucket.
 Current balance of tokens per second and per minute associated with the token bucket is 57 and 200, respectively.

-### Deployment overview
+### Deployment

-The droplet server maintains in-memory state and must be deployed as a singleton on a farm of servers the offers rate limited resources.
-Each of the application servers in the farm acts as a droplet client and must establish a single websocket connection to the droplet server.
+The droplet server maintains in-memory state and must be deployed as a singleton on a farm of servers that need to rate limit access to resources.
+Each of the application server in the farm acts as a droplet client and must establish a websocket connection to the droplet server.

 ### Server